 On the evening, one of our young people, spoke passionately about the support she has received over the past two years.
 Asila came to YMCA Derbyshire in her late teens after a breakdown within the family home.
 Feeling isolated, alone and lacking in confidence Asila needed a safe place to stay.
 With the support and encouragement of staff, Asila started to attend social events offered to residents at our London Road Campus, these helped to raise her confidence and self-esteem, make new friends and feel she had a place within the community.
 At the start of 2016 Asila attend the Derbyshire Wildlife Project on a regular basis and in May of this year became one of ten students to take part in the Toyota Working Assets programme (residents learn about the Toyota work culture and receive support with Maths and English and help to improve their CV and interview skills.)
 As part of this programme she is currently on a two day a week work experience programme as an Admin assistant at Toyota.
 In February this year, Asila gained the confidence to move into one of YMCA Derbyshire’s of site shared accommodation flats.
 When Asila spoke at our Ceilidh she told our guests of her goal to gain full time employment so that one day she could purchase her own home, this was a true personal testimony of how she has grown in confidence and belief that she can achieve her life goals.

 We give sincere thanks to Elizabeth Fothergill CBE DL, for choosing YMCA Derbyshire as her charity of choice for her year as The High Sheriff of Derbyshire and hosting our Ceilidh.
 We give thanks to Mrs Fothergill and all the guests, sponsors and donors of our recent event.
 The evening was a huge success and exceeded our expectations.
-The money raised will go towards our Safe Front Door Campaign and will make a huge difference to the support and positive activities we can provide to the young and vulnerable people we support in this coming year.
+The money raised will go towards our Safe Front Door Campaign and will make a huge difference to the support and positive activities we can provide to the young people we support in this coming year.
 We are looking forward to seeing the positive impact we can have on more young people’s lives like Asila as a result of this Ceilidh.